 Termites Are Exceptional Creatures!

-TPC Property Services, a Gold Coast based building, and pest inspection expert talks about some of the fascinating aspects of these creatures.
+The Pest Company, a Gold Coast based termite and pest control expert talks about some of the fascinating aspects of these creatures.
 But beware!
 These insects cause billions of dollars of damage to Australian homes each year.